micheledelaney/pretty-bash-prompt/README.md

 To change the branch color you have to do basically the same, just change your BRANCH_COLOR variable:
 `export BRANCH_COLOR=4`
-Just be aware that you need to set those values before you source the .pretty_bash_prompt file.
-Also, when you want to change your colorscheme and/or one of the colors you need to source the .pretty_bash_prompt again.
+Just be aware that you need to set the colorscheme before you source the .pretty_bash_prompt file.
+Also, when you want to change your colorscheme you need to source the .pretty_bash_prompt again.